An Act to provide more effectual control over the administration of Charitable and Religious Trusts.

-Whereas it is expedient to provide facilities for the obtaining of information regarding trust created for public purposes of a charitable or religious nature, and to enable the trustees of such trusts to obtain the directions of a Court on certain matters, and to make special provision for the payment of the expenditure incurred in certain suits against the trustees of such trusts;
+WHEREAS it is expedient to provide facilities for the obtaining of information regarding trusts created for public purposes of a charitable or religious nature, and to enable the trustees of such trusts to obtain the directions of a court on certain matters, and to make special provision for the payment of the expenditure incurred in certain suits against the trustees of such trusts;

-(1) This Act may be called the Charitable and Religious Trusts Acts, 1920.
+(1) This act may be called the Charitable and Religious Trusts Act, 1920.

-(2) It extends to the whole of India except the State of Jammu and Kashmir:
+(2) It extends1* to the whole of India 2*[except the State of Jammu and Kashmir]:

-PROVIDED that the Government at any State may, be notification in the Official Gazette, direct that this Act, or any specified part thereof, shall not extend to that State or any specified area therein, or to any specified trust or class of trusts.
+Provided that the 3*[Government of any State] may, by notification in the Official Gazette, direct that this Act, or any specified part thereof, shall not extend to 4*[that State or any specified area therein] or to any specified trust or class of trusts.

-In this Act, unless there is anything repugnant in the subject or context, the Court means the Court of the District Judge or any other Court empowered in that behalf by the State Government and includes the High Court in the exercise of its ordinary original civil jurisdiction.
+In this Act, unless there is anything repugnant in the subject or context, "the court" means the court of the district Judge 1*[or any other court empowered in that behalf by the 2*[State Government]] and includes the High Court in the exercise of its ordinary original civil jurisdiction.

-(1) directing the trustee to furnish the petitioner through the Court with particulars as to the nature and objects of the trust, and of the value condition, management and application of the subject-matter of the trust, and of the income belonging thereto, or as any of these matters, and
+(1) Directing the trustee to furnish the petitioner through the court with particulars as to the nature and objects of the trust, and of the value, condition, management and application of the subject-matter of the trust, and of the income belonging thereto, or as to any of these matters, and

 (1) The petition shall show in what way the petitioner claims to be interested in the trust, and shall specify, as far as may be, the particulars and the audit which he seeks to obtain.